Morphology-Aware Graph Reinforcement Learning for Tensegrity Robot Locomotion: Related Work

 \section{Related Work}

-Tensegrity robots have been studied for their unique advantages in impact resistance and deployability, with prototypes explored for applications ranging from terrestrial mobility to space exploration.
-Locomotion control, however, remains challenging due to their floating-base, underactuated, and globally coupled dynamics.

-Early approaches to tensegrity locomotion relied on open-loop controllers, where manually designed actuation sequences generated rolling gaits \cite{paul2006design, paul2005gait, kim2015robust, kim2020rolling}.
-While these studies demonstrated feasibility, their lack of feedback rendered them fragile in uncertain environments.
-Model predictive control (MPC) subsequently improved robustness by incorporating system dynamics \cite{guo2021full, wang2023real}, and hybrid MPC-learning schemes further enhanced efficiency \cite{cera2018multi}.
-However, the difficulty of accurately modeling globally coupled tensegrity dynamics and the high computational cost limited the scalability of such approaches.
+Early approaches to tensegrity locomotion relied on open-loop controllers with hand-designed rolling gaits \cite{paul2006design, paul2005gait, kim2015robust, kim2020rolling}, which lack feedback and are fragile under uncertainty.
+Model predictive control \cite{guo2021full, wang2023real} and hybrid MPC-learning methods \cite{cera2018multi} improve robustness, but faithful modeling of globally coupled tensegrity dynamics remains difficult, and MPC can be costly at scale.

 These limitations motivated a shift toward data-driven methods.
 Reinforcement learning (RL) has achieved remarkable success across a wide range of robotic domains, with algorithms such as DDPG~\cite{lillicrap2015continuous}, PPO \cite{schulman2017proximal}, SAC \cite{haarnoja2018soft} and TD3 \cite{fujimoto2018addressing} enabling robust policies for high-dimensional continuous control.
-RL has powered advances in manipulation~\cite{andrychowicz2020learning}, legged locomotion \cite{Hwangbo2019Learning}, and aerial navigation \cite{Gandhi2017Learning}, and sim-to-real studies have shown that policies trained in simulation can often be deployed to hardware with minimal fine-tuning \cite{Tobin2017Domain}.
+In particular, RL has powered advances in manipulation~\cite{andrychowicz2020learning}, legged locomotion \cite{Hwangbo2019Learning}, and aerial navigation \cite{Gandhi2017Learning}, and sim-to-real studies have shown that policies trained in simulation can often be deployed to hardware with minimal fine-tuning \cite{Tobin2017Domain}.
 These achievements highlight RL as a promising paradigm for tensegrity locomotion, where conventional model-based control struggles with complexity and modeling inaccuracies.